wso2/streaming-integrator/modules/distribution/carbon-home/resources/dashboards/README.md

 3. Add following configurations under the `scrape_configs:`
     ````
     scrape_configs:
-      - job_name: 'prometheus'
+      - job_name: 'wso2'
         static_configs:
         - targets: ['localhost:9005']
     ````
 4. Start the prometheus server by executing following command in the terminal `./prometheus`

-## 4. Start & Configure the grafana Server.
+## 4. Start & Configure the Grafana Server.
-1. Download grafana from the following URL  https://grafana.com/grafana/download
+1. Download Grafana from the following URL  https://grafana.com/grafana/download
 2. Extract the downloaded file and Navigate to grafana directory.
 3. Issue following command in the console `bin/grafana-server`.
 4. Navigate to grafana home with following URL `localhost:3000`.
-5. Then navigate `Create you first data source` and select `Prometheus`.
+5. Then navigate `Create your first data source` and select `Prometheus`.
 6. Then update the configurations as shown in below,
 ![](./image-2.jpg)

-## 5. Load dashboards into grafana.
+## 5. Load dashboards into Grafana.
-Once you have login to the grafana follow these steps to import dashboards into grafana
+Once you have login to the Grafana follow these steps to import dashboards into Grafana

 1. Navigate to +(plus) icon at the left upper corner.
 ![](./image-1.png)